High School STEM Teacher

 Students making sense of the physical and living world around them need teachers that know their disciplinary content and how to teach in an effective and equitable manner.

 “Bellingham Public Schools needs strong, innovative teachers in science, technology, engineering and mathematics (STEM) to help fulfill The Bellingham Promise.
 We promise to develop students and graduates who are scientists and mathematicians, skilled users of technology, innovators and creators… and so much more.
 We’re looking for the best teachers to inspire students within these disciplines that link to some of the fastest-growing occupations globally.” - Dr. Greg Baker, Superintendent, Bellingham Public Schools

 Want to see what being a teacher would be like?

 SCED 481 is a two credit course designed to give you an introduction to being a science teacher.
 Learn More about SCED 481.

-Did you know grade 7-12 science and math teachers get paid quite well!!
+Did you know grade 7-12 STEM teachers get paid quite well!!